 The surgeon advised that at six weeks post-op I should start to dilate my vagina.
 This is because metoidioplasty surgery involves pulling skin upwards from inside the vaginal opening to use for the extension of the urethra.
 This causes the opening to become incredibly narrow.

 I wasn’t given any information on how to do this and am currently still waiting to be advised on the process.
 I’ll likely update this section over the next couple of months when I do have the guidance of the clinic and the experience of having done it.

-If you have any questions about this surgery or you’re thinking about getting it and want to talk it out, then feel free to shoot me a message anytime!
+If you have any questions about metoidioplasty surgery or you’re thinking about doing it and want to talk it out, then feel free to shoot me a message anytime!